reduxigen/Reduxigen/readme.md

 ## Summary

-Reduxigen is a thin wrapper around `redux`, `react-redux`, `redux-thunk`, and an application's `reducer`.
-When using Reduxigen, you will rarely need to write a `reducer`, or `thunk`.

-Working with state using Reduxigen involves three concepts:

-* **Store**: A standard Redux store.
-* **Actions**: Reduxigen exposes several `action` types that update the store.
+Reduxigen is a set of utilities: `actions` and `connect`.

+Reduxigen `actions` simplify the process of updating Redux state.
+They eliminate the need to write all the boilerplate of reducers and action-creators.

-* **View**: Reduxigen exposes a `connect` method that simplifies connecting state and methods to props.
+Reduxigen `connect` simplifies connecting state and methods to props when using `react-redux`.

-The workhorse of Reduxigen is the `action`.
-When you create an `action`, Reduxigen manages the reducer and action-creator for that `action`.

-If you're not using React, but you are using Redux, you can still use Reduxigen.
-You can load only the files you need.
-There are two distribution files: `actions`, and `connect`. `actions` contains Reduxigen's `central-reducer` and all `action` methods. `connect` contains the simplified `react-redux` `connect` method.
+Each utility is its own file (`actions` and `connect`, respectively).
+You can load only the files you need. `actions` contains Reduxigen's `central-reducer` and all `action` methods. `connect` contains the simplified `react-redux` `connect` method.

 ## Setup